Sacred Sandalwood: This Ayurvedic Herb is the Epitome of Excellence

 Q: What Maharishi Ayurveda products contain Sandalwood?

-A: The essential oil of Sandalwood is the main ingredient of the Rejuvenation Cleansing bar, where it is combined with the essential oils of Rose and Khus Khus to repair dry, damaged complexion and restore health and luster to aging skin.
+A: The essential oil of Sandalwood is an ingredient in the Vetiver Herbal Soap, where it is combined with the essential oils of Palm Kernel and Vetiver to repair dry, damaged complexion and restore health and luster to aging skin.
 The essential oil of Sandalwood is part of several herbal formulas, including Smooth Cycle, Maharishi Amrit Kalash Nectar and Prostate Protection.

 Q: What about Red Sandalwood?
 Is it the same thing?